What is Life Insurance?

 Universal Life Insurance

-- A type of permanent insurance, the excess of premium payments above the current cost of insurance is credited to the cash value of the policy.
+- Universal Life is permanent insurance, the excess of premium payments above the current cost of insurance is credited to the cash value of the policy.
 The cash value is credited each month with interest, and the policy is debited each month by a cost of insurance (COI) charge, as well as any other policy charges and fees which are drawn from the cash value.
 Interest credited to the account has a contractual minimum rate of 2%.
 When an earnings rate is pegged to a financial index such as a stock, bond or other interest rate index, the policy is an “Equity Indexed Universal Life” contract.

 In sum, the type of life insurance that is right for you and your situation will depend on your financial goals.
 Is the insurance for covering debts for your beneficiaries, such as a mortgage or college expenses or is it for building cash value to take out policy loans?